pronamic/wp-orbis-timesheets/readme.txt

 == Changelog ==

+= 1.2.0 =
+*	Added an basic e-mail notification system for periodic e-mail notifications about timesheets.

 = 1.1.0 =
 *	Removed usage of custom table for Orbis persons, now use WordPress users table.